MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/HudVisibility.md

 > [!CAUTION]
 > This enum is still in pre-release.
 Its signature may change or it may be removed in future releases.

+Enumeration that specifies how to treat the visibility of a HUD element.

 ## Constants
 ### **Hide**
 `Hide = 0`

+Specifies that this HUD element should be hidden.
 ### **Reset**
 `Reset = 1`

+Specifies that this HUD element should be reset to its default state (while most HUD elements are visible, some HUD elements can be hidden by the player via settings.)